databricks/spark-xml/README.md

 ## Acknowledgements

-This project was initially created by @HyukjinKwon and donated to Databricks.
+This project was initially created by [HyukjinKwon](https://github.com/HyukjinKwon) and donated to [Databricks](https://databricks.com).